YuShirota/Get_Clean_Data_Project/README.md

 Please put the data in "UCIHARDataset" directory just under the working directory.
 "dplyr" package is needed to run the script.

-This is how the script works:
+This is how the script works.

 1. "Train" and "test" data are separately loaded. subject ID and activities are added as separate columns.
 2. Data from "train" set and "test" set are merged (Step 1).
 3. Column names are replaced with "features" in the original data (supposed to be Step 4, but done here).